kxdekxde/browndust2-spine-viewer/compile/README.md

 # Executable Version

-If you want to compile it into an .exe file install PyInstaller first
+If you want to compile it into an .exe file install PyInstaller first.

     ```
     pip install PyInstaller
     ```